UW-La Crosse football: Eagles fly to Italy for exhibition games and unique experience

 Springing into action

-The Italy trip comes with the conclusion of UWL’s spring camp on Friday with Janus and offensive coordinator Michael McGuire playing a comparison game of last year’s co-WIAC championship winning team.
+The Italy trip follows the conclusion of UW-L’s spring camp on Friday with Janus and offensive coordinator Michael McGuire playing a comparison game of last year’s co-WIAC championship winning team.

 But before McGuire can truly tell how his offense will fair, he’ll have some open spots to fill.